 First I wrote out my vision.
-“The “Eye of the Storm” shows the process of snow being created and reveals a person literally catching the vapors.
+“The “Eye of the Storm” shows the process of snow being made and reveals a person literally catching the vapors.
 The sequence begins with a shot of a lake with vapors evaporating off the water.
 The camera pans up toward the clouds.
 In the clouds, we move into a digital environment where the audience sees the process of a storm being created.
 Computer generated water molecules interact and freeze together while the film’s sponsors’ logos fly in and out of frame.
 Within this cloud/storm atmosphere the film’s pro snowboarders are introduced.
 Next, we pull out of the digital storm element to reveal snow falling from the sky.
 The camera then pans down and shows a hand catching snow flakes.
-The snow flakes evaporate from the hand and display the film’s title of “Catch the Vapors. ”
+The snow flakes evaporate from the hand and display the film’s title of “Catch the Vapors”. ”

-Next I provided visual examples with my storyboards which are located below.
+Next I provided visual examples with my sketchy storyboards which are located below.
 Then, I gave creative direction to Standard’s, owner and director of photography, Mike Hatchett and to the creatives at Nailgun Motion Graphics.
 Lastly, Standard Films and Nailgun had the challenging task of executing the idea.
 From the video above you can see they did a fantastic job.